Capitulation of Saldanha Bay: Aftermath

 Historians have held Lucas blameless for refusing to engage Elphinstone's force, which was far superior in both ships and men.
 Elphinstone's ships carried more than twice as many men as the Batavian expedition, even before the British troops ashore are taken into account.
 Lucas could only muster 1,972 men compared with the 4,291 under Elphinstone's command.
 The expedition has however been criticised for its lack of preparedness; while it is true that promised French support failed to appear, the Batavian troops were insufficient in number to threaten seriously the British garrison.
 As Parkinson noted: "what could be the point of landing a few hundred men on a shore bristling with English bayonets?"
-An unintended effect of the campaign however was to forestall a British invasion of Île de France, which Elphinstone had postponed to prepare for Lucas's arrival and which was ultimately cancelled entirely.
+An unintended effect of the campaign however was to forestall a British invasion of Île de France, which Elphinstone had postponed to prepare for Lucas' arrival and which was ultimately cancelled entirely.

 There were no further attacks on the Cape Colony during the war.
-The Treaty of Amiens in 1802 returned the Cape Colony and all other captured Dutch colonies, except Ceylon, to the Batavian Republic.
+The Treaty of Amiens in 1802 returned the colony and all other captured Dutch colonies, except Ceylon, to the Batavian Republic.
 The peace was short-lived, and early in the Napoleonic Wars the British prepared another expeditionary force.
-In 1806 the British again seized the Cape Colony following the Dutch defeat at the Battle of Blaauwberg.
-Cape Colony remained part of the British Empire until its independence as part of a unified South Africa in 1910.
+In January 1806, the British again occupied the Cape Colony following their victory at the Battle of Blaauwberg.
+The colony remained part of the British Empire until its independence as part of a unified South Africa in 1910.